 - Succeeded by three kings – Aniruddha, Manda and Nagadasaka.

-According to Sri Lankan chronicles, the people of Magadha revolted during the reign of Nagadasaka and placed an amatya (minister) named Sisunaga as king.
+According to Sri Lankan chronicles, the people of Magadha revolted during the reign of Nagadasaka and placed an amatya (minister) named Sisunaga as the king.
+Sisunaga dynasty lasted from 413 BCE to 345 BCE.

 - Was the viceroy of Kasi before becoming king of Magadha.